World Thyroid Day | Thyroid Gland and Thyroid Hormones.

 3. The World’s First “Energy Drink” Was… the Thyroid!

-In the 1800s, before thyroid hormones were discovered, doctors treated sluggishness and fatigue by feeding patients ground-up animal thyroid glands.
-It worked—because they were giving people a hormone boost!
+In the 1800s, before doctors understood thyroid hormones, patients were treated for sluggishness and fatigue with ground-up animal thyroid glands.
+It worked because they were giving people a hormone boost!

 If your mom, dad, or siblings have thyroid disease, your risk skyrockets.
 Genetics plays a huge role; sometimes, thyroid issues run quietly through generations.